-3.4 Body Condition Score (BCS): The Body Condition Score (BCS) of Murrah buffalo calves was recorded at monthly intervals and is presented in Table 4.
-The initial BCS values at day 0 were statistically similar among all treatment groups, ranging from 2.40 to 2.45, indicating uniformity of animals at the beginning of the experiment.
+3.4 Body Condition Score (BCS): The BCS of Murrah buffalo calves was recorded at monthly intervals and is presented in Table 4.
+The initial BCS values on day 0 were statistically similar across all treatment groups, ranging from 2.40 to 2.45, indicating uniformity among animals at the beginning of the experiment.
 Thereafter, a gradual and significant increase in BCS was observed in all treatment groups throughout the experimental period.
-The mean Body Condition Score (BCS) of Murrah buffalo calves differed significantly among the treatment groups during the experimental period.
+The mean BCS of Murrah buffalo calves differed significantly among the treatment groups during the experimental period.
 The overall mean BCS values were recorded as 2.67, 2.75, 2.84, and 2.91 for T1, T2, T3, and T4, respectively.
 The highest mean BCS was observed in T4, followed by T3, T2, and T1.
 The progressive increase in BCS among the supplemented groups indicates improved body reserves and better nutritional status of the calves.

-Table 4: BCS at monthly interval
+Table 4: BCS at a monthly interval